 The Trust has partnered with Magic Bus Foundation which runs the unique Sports for Development (S4D) initiative.
 The programme is modelled around an Activity Based Curriculum that uses games to teach children about education, gender, health, and key issues affecting them.
 The games are designed to help children excel in building physical, social, and personal skills.

 LTPCT has partnered with the Agastya International Foundation to implement a programme on Science on Wheels.
 The programme brings imaginative and innovative, hands-on science education, project-based and peer-to-peer learning to schools, towns and villages in seven states.

 Agastya uses the hub-and-spoke model, wherein three Science Centres act as hubs where experiments are exhibited for students and teachers from nearby schools and localities.
 At the same time, 13 mobile science labs equipped with models and experiments based on the school curriculum, act as spokes, arousing the interest of rural students in science.
 The program also entails conducting science fairs, teacher training sessions, training of Young Instructor Leaders (YILs, or student mentors), and exposing rural communities to the amazing world of science – from anatomy to astronomy.

-The objective of the digital programme is to bridge the digital divide and enable tribal children, teachers and communities to experience technology and computers in the remote villages of Talasari.
+The objective of the digital programme is to bridge the digital divide and enable tribal children, teachers and communities to experience technology and computers in the remote villages of Talasari, Navsari & Surat.

-LTPCT, in partnership with SAP India, L&T Institute of Technology and Pratham Infotech, came together to mitigate challenges of the digital divide in rural India.
+LTPCT, in partnership with SAP India, L&T Institute of Technology, Pratham Infotech and Hope Foundation came together to mitigate challenges of the digital divide in rural India.
 The programme aimed to reduce the gap in access to digital education among disadvantaged communities by giving them a 'Touch and Feel' experience of the digital world, to begin with.

 SAP India and LTPCT collaboration is strong partnership model to address digital inclusion issue in remote areas.